Working hours: benefits rules - Calculating work hours: Sick Leave

 If you are within the first 28 weeks of a period of sick leave from work, and are receiving a sickness benefit such as Statutory Sick Pay (SSP) , you continue to be classed as working the same number of hours you were working immediately before the period of sick leave began.

-If you are self-employed and off work due to sickness, like an employee you can continue to be classed as working the same number of hours you were working immediately before the leave began.
+If you are self-employed and have been off work for less than 28 weeks due to sickness, like an employee you can continue to be classed as working the same number of hours you were working immediately before the leave began.

 If you don't return to work at the end of your sick leave, you will no longer count as being in paid work.